accountabilitylab/civic-tech-tools-hackcorruption/README.md

 Check out [this project's wiki](https://github.com/devgateway/civic-tech-tools-hackcorruption/wiki) to find out how to contribute to our repository and other topics.

-For more information about the HackCorruption project or this repository, please contact Mihai Postelnicu (mpostelnicu@developmentgateway.org).
+For more information about the HackCorruption project or this repository, please contact us at hackcorruption@accountabilitylab.org